-Microsoft has rolled out Windows 11 build 22000 with lots of useful features and one out of them is improved File Explorer.
-It looks clean, comes with a brand-new command bar and beautifully designed context menu when make a right-click in File Explorer.
+Microsoft has rolled out Windows 11 22H2 with lots of useful features and one of them is the improved File Explorer.
+It has an anticipated Tabs feature, it looks clean, and comes beautifully designed context menu when making a right-click in File Explorer.

-After installing Windows 11 some users want to restore the classic File Explorer that comes in Windows 10 in Windows 11.
-Maybe they don’t like the new one or want to stick with classic because the options are visible.
+Due to this reason these users want to restore the classic File Explorer that comes in Windows 10 to Windows 11.